 When determining your eligibility, lenders also take a look at your:

-You can get a personal loan with almost any credit score — or even no credit score.
+Get a personal loan with almost any credit score — or even no credit score.
 But you have more options if you have good to excellent credit.
-If you aren’t in a rush, consider taking the time to improve your credit rating so you can get an even more favorable deal.
+If you aren’t in a rush, consider improving your credit rating to get an even more favorable deal.

 Want to know more about how it all works?
 Check out our guide to personal loans.